peerkar/liferay-gsearch/README.md

 3. Do a Gradle refresh (in the context menu of Eclipse) for the modules directory
 4. Build and deploy to you Liferay (DXP) installation

-If you need to build the Elasticsearch adapter please see the NOTES.md in gsearch-doc folder
+If you need to build the Elasticsearch adapter please see (this repository)[https://github.com/peerkar/gsearch-elasticsearch-adapter]

 ## Step 2 - Installing the Custom Elasticsearch Adapter

-If you want to use the custom search adapter and take all the advantages of it, you have to uninstall the standard search adapter.
+This is not mandatory but if you want to use the custom search adapter and take all the advantages of it (search field configuration), especially affecting relevancy, you have to uninstall the standard search adapter.
 Please note that by default the standard search adapter reinstalls every time, you reboot the portal.
 It's not fatal if both adapters start simultaneously but search won't work.

 You can uninstall the Elasticsearch adapter from control panel apps management or, preferably, from Gogo shell: